EDUCATION Community Cooperative School

 Unknown Class of 1942 Statement by Anonymous.
 [1942_PMSS_class_001.jpg]

 At Pine Mountain, the classes from 1931 to 1949 were certainly a group of students who charted their own course and who looked with optimism on the future.
 The years these students spent at Pine Mountain are often referred to as the “Boarding School Years.”
-They were certainly some of the most dynamic years in the School’s long history.
+They are certainly some of the most dynamic years in the School’s long history.
 The career trajectory of these students was as varied as were the student origins.
-It can be said that whatever their life-course, the students lived it with earnest conviction and a solid set of values that is in striking contrast to the lives of many younger than they.
-But isn’t that always the observation?
+It can be said that whatever their life-course, the students who attended Pine Mountain Settlement School’s boarding school, lived it with earnest conviction and a solid set of values that is in striking contrast to the lives of many younger than they.
+But isn’t that always the reflection of those who follow ?

 EDUCATION: Community Cooperative School

 Did the new school produce a different kind of student?
-How did the careers of these “Community” students differ from those who preceded them?
+How did the careers of these “Community” students differ from those students who preceded them?
 What was their value system?
-What nostalgia did they and do they gather around themselves?
+What nostalgia do they hold and do they gather around themselves?

 The February 1949 NOTES makes it clear that Pine Mountain was beginning to explore where the institution might be failing to acknowledge the recent changes that took place in the institution and the impact on education.
 The many changes in transportation, economics, and educational trends are briefly explored in the publication.